 The PAN for Year 12 is 25.
 This PAN is the minimum number of places for external students.
-The entry criteria and courses on offer can be found in the Sixth Form Prospectus and on the School website.
+The entry criteria and courses on offer can be found in the Sixth Form Prospectus and on the Academy website.
 The entry criteria for sixth form is the same for internal and external applicants.

-Where the sixth form is oversubscribed, priority for admission will be given to those students meeting the entry criteria in the following order, after the admission of pupils with an Education and Health Care Plan (EHCP) where the school is named in the EHCP:
+Where the sixth form is oversubscribed, priority for admission will be given to those students meeting the entry criteria in the following order, after the admission of pupils with an Education and Health Care Plan (EHCP) where the Academy is named in the EHCP:

-- Looked After Children and Previously Looked After Children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children with a sibling attending the school at the time of application3.
+• Looked after children and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+The definitions here will be the same as set out above.

+- Children with a Sibling attending the Academy at the time of application4.
 In the event of there being more siblings than there are remaining places in a year group, it is possible that a sibling under these circumstances would not be offered a place.
-Where siblings exceed the remaining places in a year group, places will be allocated by the drawing of lots. - Children of staff at the School, in either of the following circumstances: - a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - Students with the highest average points score across all GCSE subjects taken by the applicant with priority given to students with the highest average score first.

-Other students by distance from the Academy, with priority for admission given to students who live nearest to the Academy.
+Where siblings exceed the remaining places in a year group, places will be allocated by the drawing of lots. - Children of any member of staff at the Academy, in either of the following circumstances: - a) The member of staff has been employed at the Academy for two or more years at the time at which the application for admission to the Academy is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - Students with the highest average points score across all GCSE subjects taken by the applicant with priority given to students with the highest average score first. - Other students by distance from the Academy, with priority for admission given to students who live nearest to the Academy.
 Distance will be measured in a straight line from the Post Office Address Point of the home to the Post Office Address Point of the Academy, calculated electronically to three figures after the decimal point (e.g. 1.543 miles).
 The home address is considered as the address where the student lives for the majority of term time.
-This may be with a parent (as defined in section 576 of the Education Act 1996) who has parental responsibility for the child (as defined in the Children Act 1989).
+This may be with a parent (as defined in section 576 of the Education Act 1996).
 Where a student lives normally during the Academy week with more than one parent at different addresses, the home address accepted for the purposes of Academy admissions will be the one where the child spends the majority of term time.
 If a student can show that they spend an equal amount of time at two addresses during Academy term time with a parent, they can choose which address to use on the application.
 If a student has more than one home, we will accept the address where the student normally lives for the majority of the Academy term time as the home address.